 Spring Practice Period

 Focused periods of community practice originated at the time of Shakyamuni Buddha.
 During these periods practitioners join together to deepen and support each other’s practice of the Buddha way.
 In Japanese Zen these practice periods are residential monastic retreats known as ango (peaceful abiding).
 In modern American context, our non-residential Practice Commitment Period (PCP) is an opportunity to integrate and develop sustainable practice in our everyday lives in intentional community practice.
 In our post-pandemic, non-residential situation, all are welcome to join in-person or online, or in some combination.
-Ancient Dragon Zen Gate’s community or Sangha lives, works, and practices as householders in an urban environment, enacting our responsibilities to nourish our connections with our loved ones, work situations, and our own bodies and minds.
+Ancient Dragon Zen Gate’s community or Sangha lives, works, and practices as householders in an urban environment, nourishing our connections with our loved ones, work situations, and our own bodies and minds.
 To support deepening practice, participants in the PCP design individualized programs including three key aspects of Zen training: meditation, study, and community life.
-Participants will practice with selected chapters of the Vimalakirti Sutra.
+Participants will practice with the teachings of Zen Master Hongzhi.

 This year’s Practice Commitment Period will be led by Guiding Teacher Taigen Dan Leighton.